SB-3735

 Plain Language

-School districts are categorically prohibited from purchasing, acquiring, or otherwise obtaining biometric systems — including facial recognition software — for use on students.
-The prohibition extends beyond direct acquisition to bar school districts from obtaining, retaining, possessing, accessing, requesting, or using biometric systems or biometric information derived from such systems with respect to students.
-School districts also may not enter into third-party agreements to circumvent this prohibition.
-This is a complete ban on student-facing biometric surveillance in the school district context, replacing the prior regime that permitted collection subject to policy safeguards.
+School districts are categorically prohibited from purchasing, acquiring, or using biometric systems — including facial recognition software — on students.
+The prohibition extends beyond direct acquisition to cover third-party agreements: school districts may not contract with any third party to obtain, retain, possess, access, or use biometric systems or biometric information derived from such systems on behalf of the district.
+This is a comprehensive ban on student biometric surveillance in schools, closing the loophole of outsourcing biometric collection to vendors.

 Statutory Text